 A Golden Renaissance

-By Miyuki Yamaguchi, Lifestyle Editor, The Seikyo Press (Japan)
+By Miyuki Yamaguchi, Lifestyle Editor, The Yomiuri Press (Japan)

 I first learned about Taro Gold reading his bestselling book “Open Your Mind, Open Your Life.”
 Everyone in my office seemed to have it on their desk.
 I soon learned Taro had written several internationally acclaimed books, one becoming a Book of the Year award-winner, another was a TIME magazine recommended read, and other perennial favorites.
 Soon after I discovered Taro Gold is a prolific songwriter and entertainer as well.
 I wanted to know more about the international Renaissance man behind these various incarnations of inspiration.

 YP: Hi Taro, thank you for talking to me today, are you still in Paris?